joelchan/inst126-intro-programming-notes/_sources/Problem-Formulation.md

 In this class we will use a simple diagramming convention of red post-its for operations, blue post-its for data, and orange/yellow for logical relationships.
 This is a very simplified convention to get at these key ideas around problem formulation.
 In professional practice, there are a number of different diagram types and practices (often [involving a whiteboard](https://twitter.com/Sydonahi/status/1239804661642620930)), such as [UML diagrams](https://www.tutorialspoint.com/uml/uml_standard_diagrams.htm) and [other conventions/diagrams](https://www.quora.com/Programmers-what-kind-of-diagram-helps-you-most-when-solving-problems).

-## Let's practice!
-Let's look at another simple example: I'm going to give you a list of numbers, and I want you to give me back a list that only has odd numbers in it:
+Here is another simple example: I'm going to give you a list of numbers, and I want you to give me back a list that only has odd numbers in it:
 1. What are the main substeps/**operations** in this problem?
 2. What **data** is going in/out of the operations?
 3. What is the **logical flow** of how they fit together?